 Your best savings will always be the energy you don’t use.
 To maximize the benefits of having your own solar power system, make sure the electricity it generates is not lost to energy-inefficiency.
 Learn more here about saving energy and money, as well as rebates and incentives.

 The State of California requires purchasers to consider efficiency before receiving incentives for solar power systems.
-Talk with a SMUD auditor before you begin call 1-888-742-SMUD (7683).
-To perform an on-line analysis, begin here.
+Talk with a SMUD auditor before you begin at 1-888-742-SMUD (7683) or perform an on-line analysis, here.

 Step 3: Making the purchase

 Selecting a contractor.
-This may be your most important decision in the whole process.
-For your own peace of mind it’s best to talk to more than one contractor to evaluate them not only on price, but also on their expertise.
-SMUD maintains a list of solar contractors who are licensed, insured and who have installed five or more solar electric systems.
-Contractors do not need to appear on this list for you to receive incentives from SMUD.
-But they do need to hold a C-10, C-46 or B-General Contractor license.
-A broader list of solar contractors may be found on the website of the California Solar Initiative.
+This may be your most important decision in the process.
+It is best to talk to more than one contractor to compare their price and expertise.
+A list of solar contractors may be found on the website of the California Solar Initiative.

 Assessing costs.
 Solar equipment costs have declined over the last few years.
-Installed system costs can be as little as $4/watt (CEC-AC rating) or perhaps even less.
+Installed system costs can be as little as $3/watt (CEC-AC rating) or perhaps even less.

 Go solar without buying a system.
 To learn about leasing a solar power system or about Power Purchase Agreements (PPAs) go here.

 Frequently Asked Questions.
 For more information on solar power, check out these frequently asked questions.